 Looking for something unique?
 One of only two Napa Valley wineries with its very own olive oil mill, Round Pond Estate’s new Vino and Olio offering is a two-hour, deep dive into how olive oil is harvested and made, culminating in a wine and olive oil tasting paired with small bites.

 Chimney Rock, located in the renowned Stags Leap wine region, has three new experiences to try, but we’re most excited about the Vineyards Odyssey Tour & Tasting, an adventurous, 90-minute vineyard exploration.
-You can also now get down and dirty in the vineyards with The Vineyard Tour at Chateau Montelena in Calistoga, one of the most picturesque estates in all of Napa Valley thanks to its stone castle, Chinese garden, and lake.

 By far the most controversial and talked about addition to Napa Valley is The Prisoner Wine Company tasting room, located in St. Helena.
 The antithesis to the typical Napa Valley vibe, The Prisoner – made famous for their namesake cult red blend – is dark, moody, and unlike any other tasting room in Wine Country.
 You’ll have to see for yourself, but one of the most interesting pieces of this new winery is The Makery, a multi-purpose space that supports local artisans in their craft, like pottery, jewelry, and even wine-infused jelly.
 As for the wine, you’ll get to taste a lot more than the typical Napa Valley cabernet sauvignon.